A journey through the places and relics of a unique town, deeply linked to the fishermen and salt-workers' activities for generations.

 After exploring MUSA the journey continues in the same fashion just outside the city, to discover the salt pan and its beautiful natural heritage: a place full of opportunities to admire a unique landscape in a variety of ways.

 First you have to reach the Visitors Center, accessible by car from the Strada Statale Adriatica or by bike from the Via Bova underpass.
 A wide range of itineraries start from here, they can be toured by walking, bike or electric boat depending on the season, each one of them can be completed in about half an hour.

 There are many possibilities to discover all the salt production locations throughout summer.
 One of the most remarkable is the Camillone salt pan, the only salt pan where its workers still use the traditional methods and tools for salt harvesting.
 It's here that the famous Sweet Salt of Cervia is gathered, a Slow Food presidium since 2004.

 To reach the Camillone salt pan you start from the Visitors Center with a guide then walk past the effluent canal and turn right at a small pumping station to reach the access to the ancient traditional salt pan.

-Cervia's salt pan can be visited even in spring thanks to the "nest path", where unusual birds native of the salt pan and their nesting sites can be admired.
-At the end of the route you can access a birdwatching tower, the perfect place to take a picture of the specimens or the wonderful light effects reflected on the water surface.
+Cervia's salt pan can be visited even in spring thanks to the "nest path", where unusual birds native to the salt pan and their nesting sites can be admired.
+At the end of the route you can access a birdwatching tower, the perfect place to take a picture of the specimens or the wonderful light effects reflected on the water's surface.